johnridesabike/Weracoba/custom-colors/readme.md

 This code is based on Twenty Nineteen's custom color feature.
 Most of the code has been extracted from its original files and consolidated into this directory for easier hacking.

+This version adds a built-in complementary color in addition to the primary color.

 The files `style-editor-customizer.css`, `/js/color-customize-controls.js`, and `/js/color-customize-preview.js` are also necessary to complete this feature.

 To add this to your own theme, add this line to your `functions.php`: